 Obesity, type 2 diabetes and related metabolic disorders present a major and growing global public health challenge.
-These disorders result from a complex interplay between genetic, developmental and environmental factors that operate throughout life.
+These disorders result from a complex interplay between genetic, developmental, behavioural and environmental factors that operate throughout life.

-The goal of the MRC Epidemiology Unit is to investigate the interplay between these factors and to use that evidence to develop and evaluate strategies for the prevention of these diseases in the general population.
+The mission of the Unit is to investigate the individual and combined effects of these factors and to develop and evaluate strategies to prevent these diseases and their consequences.

 All active field testing as part of our research studies that involves direct contact with volunteers has been temporarily suspended, and all volunteers who had appointments booked have been notified that they have been postponed or cancelled.
 For any enquiries about a study you are participating in please check the contact details for individual studies on our Study Contacts web page, or email us at: email@example.com